Pyrosomes: Strange and Bioluminescent Creatures in the Ocean

 What Is a Pyrosome?

 A pyrosome is a strange, gelatinous, and bioluminescent creature that is found in the ocean.
 It's actually a colony of marine animals known as tunicates.
 Pyrosomes have fascinated observers for a long time.
 The interest in the creatures has recently increased due to a mysterious population explosion on the west coast of the United States and Canada.
-The unexplained pyrosome bloom is very annoying for the fishing industry.
+The unexplained pyrosome bloom reached its peak in the summer of 2017.

 Tunicates are sac-like marine invertebrates.
 In free-living tunicates, the sac has two tubes at the top through which water enters and leaves the animal.
 The animal filters plankton out of the water, which also supplies it with oxygen.